 In order to achieve a sufficient and broad knowledge base in the Year I practicum, the student must demonstrate core social work knowledge and beginning practice competence with a client system and on behalf of such a client system, in the context of programs and organizations delivering social services.
 The competency model will be the framework for the practicum and the student will be expected to achieve the first level of competence as defined in the practicum manual – that is:

-1. Function Within the Professional Context: to develop and demonstrate his/her professional identity as a social worker in respect to commitment to and the provision of service to people;
+1. to develop and demonstrate her/his professional identity as a social worker in respect to commitment to and the provision of service to people;

-2. Function Within An Organizational Context: to develop and demonstrate the ability to function within an organizational context;
+2. to develop and demonstrate the ability to function within an organizational context;

-3. Function Within A Community Context: to develop and demonstrate the ability to function within a community context;
+3. to develop and demonstrate the ability to function within a community context;

-Time Requirements: 21 hours per week, from September to mid-April.
+21 hours per week, three days per week, from January to April

-Total Number of days in the Practicum is approximately 75 days.
+Total Number of days in the Practicum is between 65-70 days.

-The days listed above are those set aside in the student’s timetable for the Practicum.
+The days listed above are set aside in the student’s timetable for the Practicum.
 However, other days may be used if there is no conflict with classes, and if mutually agreeable to student and instructor and approved by the Faculty/Field Liaison.
-Students are allowed the regular University holidays and may observe their religious holidays, which fall on Practicum days.
+Students are allowed the regular University holidays and may observe their religious holidays that fall on Practicum days.